damopeadeleye14/Data-Analytics-Portfolio/README.md

 # ADEDAMOPE ADELEYE PORTFOLIO
-Portfolio of data analytics projects

-Welcome to my data analytics portfolio.
+Hi!
+My name is Adedamope (also known as Ade).
+I am a Civil Engineering graduate with a growing interest in data analytics.
+Through these projects, I demonstrate my ability to clean, analyse, and visualise data to generate actionable insights.
 This repository showcases projects where I use data to uncover insights, solve business problems, and support data-driven decision-making.

-Skills & Tools
+Skills & Tools Used

-Microsoft Excel
+Microsoft Excel,
-Power BI
+Power BI,
-Data Cleaning & Transformation
+Data Cleaning & Transformation,
 Data Visualisation

-Featured Projects
-1. [Project Name]

-Objective: Brief description of the business problem.

-Tools: SQL, Power BI

-Key Outcomes:

-Insight 1
-Insight 2
-Recommendation

-2. [Project Name]

-Objective: Brief description of the analysis.

-Tools: Excel

-Key Outcomes:

-Insight 1
-Insight 2

-About Me
-I am a Civil Engineering graduate with a growing interest in data analytics.
-Through these projects, I demonstrate my ability to collect, clean, analyse, and visualise data to generate actionable insights.

 Contact
 LinkedIn: [https://www.linkedin.com/in/adedamope-adeleye/]